 FLAG CEREMONIES: Reverence for the country and respect for the flag is emphasized at Resica Falls.
-Troops should be encouraged to attend Flag Raising at 8:05am, following Breakfast Orange.
-A formal Retreat Ceremony (colors) is held at 6:15pm each day for all troops.
-Troops are encouraged to provide color guards.
+Troops should be encouraged to attend Flag Raising at 8:00am, following Breakfast Blue.
+A formal Retreat Ceremony (colors) is held

 HAZING AND INITIATIONS: Hazing and initiations violate Youth Protection Policies and do not belong in a Scout Camp.
 Scout leaders will see to it that all new campers are properly oriented and assisted in getting the most out of their camping experience.
 Corporal punishment of any kind is prohibited at Resica Falls.